dkvz/capricartes/README.md

 ```

 ## TODO
+- [ ] Make it so that we don't have to modify the version by hand in the footer.
 - [x] Background image classes get applied to the preview boxes.
 That shouldn't be the case. -> Fixed in the enable function in the right factory in card-stuff.js.
 - [x] When the form view is loading, the loading text is showing up when the form view title and floating help button are also showing up.
 That shouldn't be the case.
 - [x] The translating system must also translate title attributes, if present.